kristspo/ATmega328P_with_PCA9685/example_code/Led_fade_PCA/README.md

 ### Led_fade_PCA

-This code fades leds connected to PWM outputs without using specific control library.
-PCA9685 registers are written using I2C Arduino Wire class.
+Example Arduino sketch fades leds connected to PWM outputs without using specific control library.
+PCA9685 registers are written using Arduino I2C Wire class.
 Led fading can use linear or adjusted fade curve.

-Example code is provided "AS IS", without warranty of any kind that it will be useful for your purpose.
+Code is provided "AS IS", without warranty of any kind that it will be useful for your purpose.